-For one nice vacation spent outdoors under a wonderful weather with picturesque and scenic surroundings you really won’t need to throw a fortune.
-There are many great destinations, small cities or islands that provide great opportunities for one memorable and adventurous vacation.
+For one nice vacation spent outdoors under wonderful weather, with picturesque and scenic surroundings, you really won’t need to throw a fortune.
+There are many great destinations, small cities or islands, that provide great opportunities for one memorable and adventurous vacation.

-Victoria is one of those cities where most of your time you’ll spend it like a local since the best things that this place can offer are practiced daily by Victorians.
+Victoria is one of those cities where most of your time you’ll spend it like a local.
+The best things that this place can offer are practiced daily by Victorians.
 It’s their way of life and that’s why they exist in the first place today for us, the visitors to enjoy them as well.

 Because of the mild winters and pleasant summers in this city and the surroundings, everything grows easily.
 One of the reasons why Victoria is known as the City of Gardens.
 As sensible as they are, the flowers and the gardens make Victoria that much attractive for a visit, especially by women becoming one of the best places to live for women.

-Victorians simply adore their outdoor lifestyle developing kilometers of cycling trails available in the city and in the greenery of the nearest surroundings where you can enjoy activities in nature year-round.
+Victorians simply adore their outdoor lifestyle developing kilometers of cycling trails available in the city.
+In the greenery of the nearest surroundings, you can enjoy activities in nature year-round.
 Except being proud of the love for cycling in Victoria a farm to table is what to expect.
 Victorians are great supporters of everything local.
 It’s no surprise that they are among the friendliest people in the world.
 With so many outdoor activities available on public open spaces it’s obvious that meeting people and having fun is what they like.
 The motto of the city always free it’s just right.

 So, where is Victoria?
 Located in the Pacific Ocean on the southern part of Vancouver Island, Victoria is the capital of British Columbia, Canada’s third-largest province.
 The City of Victoria’s population is 83,000.
 The Capital Region population is over 370,000.